jogendra/JSButton/README.md

 - Or drag a **Button** from object library and then change it's `class` to `JSButton` in identity inspector.

-- Set the `module` property to `JSLabel`.
+- Set the `module` property to `JSButton`.

 <img
-src='https://github.com/imjog/JSButton/blob/master/Example/jsbuttonclass.png' width='260' alt='Add JsLabel to storyboard'>
+src='https://github.com/imjog/JSButton/blob/master/Example/jsbuttonclass.png' width='260' alt='Add JSButton to storyboard'>

 - Customize the view properties in the attributes inspector.